Intralytix

-Intralytix, Inc. is a privately bio-tech venture incorporated in the State of Maryland on July 28, 1998.
-Intralytix specializes in bacteriophage-based products used to control bacterial pathogens in environmental, agricultural, food processing, and medical (including skin care and oral care) settings.
+Intralytix, Inc. is a privately owned biotech venture incorporated in the State of Maryland on July 28, 1998.
+Intralytix specializes in bacteriophage based products used to control bacterial pathogens in environmental, agricultural, food processing, and medical (including skin care and oral care) settings.

 Company Background

 Intralytix was founded in 1998 in Baltimore, Maryland, by Drs.
-John Glenn Morris, Jr. and Alexander Sulakvelidze together with a group of other scientists and business professionals.
-The platform technology of Intralytix is based on using naturally occurring, non-genetically modified (non-GMO) lytic bacteriophages for developing “green” commercial products for a variety of applications.
+John Glenn Morris Jr. and Alexander Sulakvelidze together with a group of other scientists and business professionals.
+The platform technology of Intralytix is based on using naturally occurring, non-genetically modified (non-GMO) lytic bacteriophages for developing "green" commercial products for a variety of applications.
 These products are all-natural, antibiotic-free ways to control disease-causing bacterial pathogens.

 Major Milestones

 In 2006, Intralytix was the first company in the world to receive FDA/USDA approval for a bacteriophage-based food safety product, ListShield.

 That same year, Intralytix was also the first company in the world to successfully assemble a Master Drug File (MDF) application with the FDA, and to manufacture and supply its phage product for the first-ever in the US human clinical trial when phages were used to treat infected venous ulcers.

-In 2018, Intralytix was granted the first FDA-approved IND for a double-blind, randomized, placebo-controlled clinical trial in the US for an orally administered phage preparation.
+In 2018, Intralytix was granted the first FDA-approved IND for a double-blind, randomized, placebo-controlled clinical trial in the US for an orally administered phage preparation in patients with inactive Crohn's disease (NCT03808103).

 As of 2022, Intralytix has the largest number of commercial FDA-approved phage food safety products with five FDA- and USDA-approved bacteriophage-based food safety products.

 As of 2022, Intralytix is the largest commercial manufacturer of phage products for food safety applications in the US with a successful scale-up to a 1,500 L fermenter.